 Studies of more than 130,000 infants showed that the vaccine did not cause vomiting, diarrhea, fever, irritability or poor feeding.

-In 1999, a different rotavirus vaccine, called Rotashield®, was removed from the market because it was found to cause a rare form of intestinal blockage, affecting about 1 in 10,000 children.
+In 1999, a different rotavirus vaccine, called Rotashield®, was removed from the market because it was found to cause a rare form of intestinal blockage (called intussusception), affecting about 1 in 10,000 children.
 The Rotashield vaccine was made using a strain of rotavirus originally isolated from a monkey and is no longer available in the U.S.

-The current rotavirus vaccines have also been found to be rare causes of intestinal blockage affecting about 1 in 100,000 children, usually occurring within a week after getting the first or second dose of vaccine.
-Of interest, natural rotavirus is also a rare cause of intestinal blockage.
+The current rotavirus vaccines have also been found to be rare causes of intestinal blockage (intussusception) affecting about 1 in 100,000 children, usually occurring within a week after getting the first or second dose of vaccine.
+Of interest, natural rotavirus is also a rare cause of intussusception.
 Because both current rotavirus vaccines prevent rotavirus — and therefore prevent a rare form of intestinal blockage — the question became which was rarer, intestinal blockage caused by the vaccine or by natural infection.
 The question can be answered by looking at what happened to the rate of intestinal blockage once vaccination started to replace natural infection.
 Most recent evidence shows that the incidence of intestinal blockage of infants in the United States has not increased because of rotavirus vaccines.

 Why was the rotavirus vaccine removed from the schedule in 1999 and then put back in 2006?

-The first rotavirus vaccine, known as RotaShield, was approved for use in 1998; however, less than one year later it was removed from the market because of an increased risk of a rare form of intestinal blockage called intussusception.
-Intussusception is an uncommon, yet painful intestinal blockage that occurs when the intestine folds into itself.
+The first rotavirus vaccine, known as RotaShield, was approved for use in 1998; however, less than one year later it was removed from the market because of an increased risk of a rare form of intestinal blockage, called intussusception.
+Intussusception is an uncommon, yet painful, intestinal blockage that occurs when the intestine folds into itself.
 This side effect of the vaccine was found to occur in about 1 recipient for every 10,000 doses administered.
 Because RotaShield caused this side effect, it was removed from the recommended vaccine schedule and is no longer available in the U.S.

 In 2006 and 2008, two new rotavirus vaccines were licensed.
 Both vaccines were made of different versions of the virus as compared to RotaShield, which contained monkey strains of rotavirus.
-In 2006, RotaTeq was licensed containing cow strains of rotavirus.
-The latter vaccine to be licensed was Rotarix, which contains a weakened human strain of rotavirus.
+In 2006, RotaTeq was licensed containing calf strains of rotavirus.
+In 2008, Rotarix was licensed.
+It contains a weakened human strain of rotavirus.
 Both vaccines were tested extensively before licensure to determine if they too caused intussusception.
 The rate of intussusception in those who received the rotavirus vaccine was found to be similar to that which occurred naturally — about 1 of every 100,000 infants.
 Because virtually every young child gets rotavirus, and about 1 of every 65 are hospitalized as a result, the benefit of getting the rotavirus vaccine clearly outweighs the risk.
-Therefore, rotavirus has been added back to the infant immunization schedule and is recommended for all infants.
+Therefore, rotavirus has been added back to the U.S. infant immunization schedule and is recommended for all infants.